perfsonar/quality-assurance/integration-testing/docker/bundle-deb-install-tests/README.md

 ### Debugging an install
 When one of the installation is failing, you can use a dedicated debug script to re-run the installation and drop into a shell, in the container, to debug further the installation issue faced.
 This is done with `debug_install.sh $REPO $OS $BUNDLE`

+Once inside this container, you can use the command `debug-pscheduler-api.sh URL` with a path to a pScheduler API object to debug pScheduler behaviour.

 ### Using a proxy to speed packages download
 If you want to use an HTTP/HTTPS proxy to speed up downloading of packages for the different images and to run the install tests (so both at Docker build and run time), you can do it this way: `useproxy=yes proxy=172.17.0.1:3128 ./test_install_instructions.sh $REPO $OS $BUNDLE`  The given proxy variable will be used to set both `$http_proxy` and `$https_proxy` and making `$no_proxy` set to `localhost,127.0.0.1` so that pScheduler calls don't get passed through the proxy.